bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Writing-Files-Using.md

 *Listing 5*

-Now, the output file “helloworld.txt” has the desired content as shown in *Listing 6*:
+Now, the output file "helloworld.txt” has the desired content as shown in *Listing 6*:

     $ cat helloworld.txt
     a first line of text